 Usually, the first tour of the day starts at 10:30am and the second tour is at 11am.
 Tours then run hourly until 3pm or 4pm.
 On weekdays, the last tour is usually at 3pm, and on the weekend the last tour is usually at 4pm.

-It’s currently not possible to book a ticket online, instead, just need to rock up and purchase a ticket on arrival.
+It’s currently not possible to book a ticket online.
+Instead, you need to rock up the old-school way and purchase a ticket on arrival.

 Due to changes in the weather, or other events that might impact the running of the tour, it’s also a good idea to check their website beforehand: www.whitescarcave.co.uk